WHAT TO DO IN DUBLIN IN 3 DAYS – ITINERARY

 If you are planning your Dublin itinerary and wondering about the best things to do in Dublin in 3 days, this post is for you.
 Find out about what to do and how to spend 3 days in Dublin plus more important travel tips for your first trip.

-Dublin is a fun, lively and very friendly city filled with welcoming people who are proud of their heritage.
-Everyone I met in Dublin gave me recommendations on restaurants, told me stories and gladly chatted with me at any given time.
-The food was great, the city safe, plenty of sightseeing and history as well as a thriving music scene.
+Dublin is a fun, lively, and friendly city filled with welcoming people who are proud of their heritage.
+Everyone I met in Dublin gave me recommendations on restaurants, told me stories, and gladly chatted with me at any given time.
+The food was great, the city safe, plenty of sightseeing and history, as well as a thriving music scene.
 I truly believe everyone should visit Dublin at some point!

 This post was written by Cassandra

-You can visit year-round, Dublin has mild weather all year never getting super cold or super-hot BUT again is common so bring layers and a waterproof jacket.
+You can visit year-round.
+Dublin has mild weather all year.
+It never gets super cold or super-hot, BUT again rain is common, bringing layers and a waterproof jacket.

-Summer is high season for travel to Ireland so if you want to avoid higher costs and bigger crowds you may prefer shoulder seasons of spring and fall.
+Summer is the high season for travel to Ireland, so if you want to avoid higher costs and bigger crowds, you may prefer shoulder seasons of spring and fall.

 I recommend staying on the south side of the river but still close to the river.

-This puts you near Temple Bar district for some fun and lively nightlife.
-You could also stay a bit further south of the river near Stephen’s Green or Trinity College which is also great areas to be in for sightseeing but set back a bit more from the nightlife.
+This puts you near the Temple Bar district for some fun and lively nightlife.
+You could also stay a bit further south of the river near Stephen’s Green or Trinity College, which are also great areas to be in for sightseeing but set back a bit more from the nightlife.

-If you want to be closer to Temple Bar district I’d recommend the Jury’s Inn Christchurch, if you’re looking to be more set back the Trinity City Hotel is another great option.
-If you are staying in castles, then check out the best castles to stay in Ireland (because staying in a castle is quite unique!).
+If you want to be closer to Temple Bar district, I’d recommend the Jury’s Inn Christchurch.
+If you’re looking to be more set back, the Trinity City Hotel is another great option.
+If you stay in castles, check out the best castles to stay in Ireland (because staying in a castle is unique!).

 Tips for Solo Female Travelers in Dublin

-Of course, you’d want to exercise precautions like you would anywhere and be aware of your surroundings at all time.
+Of course, you’d want to exercise precautions as you would anywhere and be aware of your surroundings at all times.

-In general, though I think Dublin and Ireland, in general, is a great safe option for solo female travelers without much worry.
+In general, though, I think Dublin and Ireland, in general, are a great safe option for solo female travelers without much worry.